NikhiSharma/Natural-Language-Auto-complete-SQL/README.md

-# AI Assistant with Q-Learning Reinforcement Learning
+# RL-tool

-A domain-agnostic AI assistant that uses Q-learning reinforcement learning to optimize responses in real-time.
+A domain-agnostic rl-tool that uses Q-learning reinforcement learning to optimize responses in real-time.
 Works for SQL queries, content creation, code optimization, data analysis, and more.

 ##  What It Does